To Be Announced: Quantifying over action models

 \begin{example} Consider four agents Anne, Bill, Cath, and Dave.
 Anne and Bill have joint access to a bank account (or a nuclear storage facility, whatever \dots) by a secret code.
 Anne's secret code $p$ is only known to her and Bill's secret code $q$ is only known to him.
 They want to transfer their codes to Cath and Dave, respectively, without making them public.
-Clearly, the way to do this is that Anne privately informs Cath and Bill privately informs Dave, and such that these actions are commonly known to all.
+Clearly, the way to do this is that Anne privately informs Cath, and Bill privately informs Dave, and such that these actions are commonly known to all.
 Let $\Kw_i \phi$ (for `agent $i$ knows whether $\phi$') abbreviate $\Box_i\phi\vel\Box_i \neg\phi$.
-Then the specification of the problem is that The epistemic goal bound by the $\dia{\otimes_{ab}}$ quantifier can be realized by this uniform epistemic action:
+Then the specification of the problem is that The $\dia{\otimes_{ab}}$ quantifier informally represents that $a,b$ can simultaneously (that is, independently) make a private announcement, similarly to the $\dia{!_{ab}}$ quantifier in GAL wherein $a,b$ simultaneously make a public announcement.
+An epistemic action witnessing this $\dia{\otimes_{ab}}$ quantifier, that satisfies that Anne and Bill know what they say, is:

-\end{example} The axiomatization of such logics with additional quantifiers $\dia{\otimes_G}$ and $\caldia{\otimes_G}$ respectively seems quite feasible, and one might expect decidable logics (although of high complexity) and with reduction axioms eliminating all dynamic features, by combining features of the axiomatizations (i) of epistemic RML (interpreted on class $\mathcal S5$) \cite{halesetal:2011}, (ii) of AAML (see above), and (iii) of certain arrow update logics \cite{hvdetal.aus:2020} (see the next section).
-This seems a worthwhile variant of arbitrary action model logic deserving investigation.
+\end{example} We omit the semantics for such action models and quantifiers from the survey.
+We conjecture that such logics with quantifiers over possibly private actions by groups of agents have complete axiomatizations with reduction axioms eliminating all dynamic features.\footnote{Namely by combining features of the axiomatizations of refinement epistemic logic \cite{halesetal:2011} (see Section~\ref{sec.rml}, later), of AAML (see above), and of certain arrow update logics \cite{hvdetal.aus:2020} (see Section~\ref{sec.au}, next).}